Dr. Matthew Paldy, PhD, LP

-I am not the type of therapist who won't say anything, nor will I give you questionnaires.
-At first, I may ask a lot of questions so I can get to know you, your life, and your past experiences.
-I will welcome your questions as well — together we'll figure things out.
-It usually takes time a little time for you to feel comfortable.
-I am a stranger.
+At first, I may ask a lot of questions so I can get to know you, your life, and your experiences.
+I'll welcome your questions as well.
+I'm not the type of therapist who won't say anything, nor will I give you questionnaires.
 What works best is for you to be as open as you can, even if something is hard to talk about.
-Your session time is YOURS, and you can use it any way you want and talk about anything you want.
-Sometimes I will gently guide you.
-I will listen carefully to your thoughts and feelings and accept you for who and where you are.
-I will understand and know the way forward.
+The session is yours, and you can use it any way you want and talk about anything you want.
+I'll listen carefully to your thoughts and feelings and accept you for who and where you are.

 An important part of your working in therapy is being open about your thoughts, feelings, and what’s happening in your life.
 It can be hard to talk about certain things that feel shameful, but it's talking about these difficult feelings that can move the therapy process forward and improve your life.